Markuss-B/sensor-consumer/README.md

 # Features
 - Listens to MQTT broker for sensor data and saves it to MongoDB.
 - Configurable connection settings in appsettings for MQTT broker and MongoDB.
 - Configurable topics in appsettings.
 Ex.
-'Aranet/#'.
+'Aranet/+/sensors/<sensorId>/json/measurements'.
 - Async message processing.
-- Identifies sensor measurements in JSON format on topics ending with '/measurements/'.
-Ex.
-'Aranet/<baseSationId>/sensors/<sensorId>/json/measurements/'
 - Extracts 'time' field from JSON and converts it to datetime to use as timestamp for measurement timeseries.
 - Identifies Aranet metadata topics like 'Aranet/<baseSationId>/sensors/<sensorId>/name', 'group' and saves metadata to database.
 - Saves metadata to actual sensor and metadata history collections.